-- A. The Superintendent will notify students and parents of his/her intent to recommend expulsion and give such students or parents the opportunity to discuss such recommendation. - B. If after the discussion described above, the recommendation is unchanged, the Superintendent or his/her designee will provide written notice of the charges against a student to the student and his parents or guardian.
+- a.
+The Superintendent will notify students and parents of his/her intent to recommend expulsion and give such students or parents the opportunity to discuss such recommendation. - b.
+If after the discussion described above, the recommendation is unchanged, the Superintendent or his/her designee will provide written notice of the charges against a student to the student and his parents or guardian.
 The charges will specify the particular rule, regulation, law, etc. alleged to have been violated.
 Included with the notice shall be (a) a statement of the date, time, and place for a hearing before the Board of Education, and (b) a copy of this regulation.
-The notice will also
+The notice will also inform the student and his parents or guardian that his hearing may be public or private at their option, but that by law it will be public unless they request it to be private.

-- inform the student and his parents or guardian that his hearing may be public or private at their option, but that by law it will be public unless they request it to be private. - C. The parents or guardian shall be requested to be present at the hearing. - D. The student and his parents or guardian may be represented by counsel, but they shall bear all costs of such representation. - E. The student shall be given the opportunity to contest the facts which may lead to the imposition of discipline or to contest the appropriateness of the sanction being recommended.
+- c.
+The parents or guardian shall be requested to be present at the hearing. - d.
+The student and his parents or guardian may be represented by counsel, but they shall bear all costs of such representation. - e.
+The student shall be given the opportunity to contest the facts which may lead to the imposition of discipline or to contest the appropriateness of the sanction being recommended.
 The student shall be given an opportunity to testify himself and allowed to offer the testimony of other witnesses and present other evidence.
-The student also has the right to refrain from testifying. - F. The student, his parents or guardian shall be allowed to hear and observe all evidence offered against him.
-In addition, the student, his/her parents or guardian shall be allowed to question any witness. - G. The hearing shall be conducted by the Board of Education which shall make its determination solely upon the evidence presented at the hearing.
+The student also has the right to refrain from testifying. - f.
+The student, his parents or guardian shall be allowed to hear and observe all evidence offered against him.
+In addition, the student, his/her parents or guardian shall be allowed to question any witness. - g.
+The hearing shall be conducted by the Board of Education which shall make its determination solely upon the evidence presented at the hearing.
 The hearing is not a court proceeding and court rules of evidence and procedure shall not be enforced at such hearing.
 The Board may, in its discretion, employ counsel to assist the Board in conducting the hearing.
-The Board shall keep a summary record of the hearing, but it need not be a complete, stenographic transcript. - H. The Board of Education shall state within a reasonable time after the hearing its findings as to whether or not the student charged is guilty of the conduct charged and its decision as to expulsion or alternative discipline, if any. - I. The findings and decision of the Board shall be reduced to writing and sent to the student and his parents or guardian.
+The Board shall keep a summary record of the hearing, but it need not be a complete, stenographic transcript. - h.
+The Board of Education shall state within a reasonable time after the hearing its findings as to whether or not the student charged is guilty of the conduct charged and its decision as to expulsion or alternative discipline, if any. - i.
+The findings and decision of the Board shall be reduced to writing and sent to the student and his parents or guardian.
 If applicable, the decision shall inform the student and his parents or guardian when the student will be eligible for readmission and the conditions, if any, prerequisite for such readmission.
-The decision shall also inform the student and his parents or guardian of the right to judicial review of the Board's decision. - J. A student and his parents or guardian may waive the right to a hearing.
-If a hearing is waived, the Board of Education will, nevertheless, take formal action to accept or reject the recommendation for expulsion, unless the student has been voluntarily withdrawn from school by his parents or guardian, in which case no action by the Board of Education shall be necessary. - K. School officials will undertake all reasonable efforts to arrange an alternative educational process for any suspension in excess of five school days or for an expulsion.
+The decision shall also inform the student and his parents or guardian of the right to judicial review of the Board's decision. - j.
+A student and his parents or guardian may waive the right to a hearing.
+If a hearing is waived, the Board of Education will, nevertheless, take formal action to accept or reject the recommendation for expulsion, unless the student has been voluntarily withdrawn from school by his parents or guardian, in which case no action by the Board of Education shall be necessary. - k.
+School officials will undertake all reasonable efforts to arrange an alternative educational process for any suspension in excess of five school days or for an expulsion. - 4.
+Gross misbehavior, persistent disobedience or having habits detrimental to the school not otherwise outlined in this document may be subject to disciplinary action.